 Working across diverse mediums and formats, Möller’s practice revolves around slippages between real and imagined biospheres.
 In the construction of immersive installation environments and of bodies of work in painting, sculpture and photography, Möller constructs fictional hybrid zoological and botanical specimens and integrates these either into existing natural terrains or into imaginary biological scenarios.

 After training as a biologist in Germany, Möller migrated to Australia in 1986.
-She later completed a Bachelor of Fine Art at the Victorian College of the Arts and a PhD at Monash University.
-Her work has been exhibited in the USA, Japan, Finland, France, Germany and the UK, as well as throughout Australia.
+She later completed a BFA and an MFA at Victorian College of the Arts, University of Melbourne, followed by a PhD at Monash University.
+Her work has been exhibited throughout Australia, as well as in the USA, Hong Kong, China, Japan, Finland, France, Germany and the UK.

 VERA MÖLLER SELECTED FOR THE MORNINGTON PENINSULA REGIONAL GALLERY'S NATIONAL WORKS ON PAPER PRIZE

 Vera Möller has been shortlisted for the Mornington Peninsula Regional Gallery's National Works on Paper Prize (NWOP).

 The NWOP exhibition will be held at the Mornington Peninsula Regional Gallery from 5 December 2020 until 21 February 2021.